 Stabilize your gas when leaving fuel in the fuel tank for winter storage

-Add a fuel stabilizer to the gasoline as instructed on the bottle.
-I like a product called Sea Foam Motor Treatment.
-You can find more information about it in this guide.
-Once you have the fuel and stabilizer mix in your fuel tank, start and allow the mower to run for a few minutes to allow the treated fuel to work its way through the system before storing.
+Once you have the fuel and stabilizer mixed in your fuel tank, start and allow the mower to run for a few minutes to allow the treated fuel to work its way through the system before storing.

 Still Having Problems With Your Riding Mower?